We support custom runtimes for Python and JavaScript.

 Check out the Create Runtime Revision endpoint if you need to add or remove dependencies.

-And if you have questions or issues please drop them in Discord.
+If you have questions, please drop us a line in Discord.